canalplus/rx-player/doc/api/Player_Events.md

 which continuously plays the content without seeking shouldn't trigger any `streamEventSkip` event.

-The payload of a `streamEventSkip` is the same than for a `streamEvent` and as such depends on the source of the event.
+The payload of a `streamEventSkip` is the same as for a `streamEvent` and as such depends on the source of the event.
 All possible formats are described in the [stream event tutorial](../Getting_Started/Tutorials/EventStream_Handling.md).

 Note that unlike `streamEvent` events, there's no point to define an `onExit` callback on